 Save The Last Trance For Me

-The Covid episode opens up the terrifying possibility that society is now so amenable to hypnoidal mechanisms that it may soon be unrealistic to expect them not to fall prey to every passing tyrant.
+The Covid episode opens up the terrifying possibility that societies are now so amenable to hypnoidal mechanisms that it may soon be unrealistic to expect them not to fall prey to every passing tyrant

 [By way of saying hello to the many new subscribers who have joined in recent weeks and might not know much about me, you can click here for access to all my writing/videos/podcasts in the Substack archive.